brutifus/brutifus/docs/source/running.rst

 .. note::

-    I very much suggest to run a ``brutifus --setup`` for each project, rather than using a single processing area for all projects.
+    It is recommended to run a ``brutifus --setup`` for each project, rather than using a single processing area for all projects.